taw00/howto/howto-deploy-ghost-on-fedora.md

 # HowTo: Deploy the Ghost blogging platform on Fedora

-### [0] Purchase a Domain

-Gandi.net is one of my current favorite registrars, but there are many.
-Purchase a domain, for example, `example.com`.
-And for the purposes of this article, we'll also assume your blog is `blog.example.com`.
+[Ghost](https://ghost.org/) is a blogging platform.
+One of the biggest and best.
+It's open source (MIT License) and written in JavaScript.
+It's designed to be beautiful, modern, and relatively simple to use by individual bloggers as well as online publications.

+I looked at a whole pile of blogging options when I finally decided to go with Ghost.
+It's well supported, and, by the looks of it, well designed.
+I was looking for a platform that embraces markdown and is easy to use and maintain.
+All on Linux, of course.
+And 100% had to be open source.
+So here it is.

+But there was a stumbling block.
+The installation instructions for Fedora Linux were incomplete and very dated.

+I fixed that.
+Enjoy.

+---

+This howto will walk you through:

+* Installation of minimal Fedora Linux OS on a VPS system
+* Configure it to be secure (firewalld, SSH keys, fail2ban, etc.)
+* Generation and installation of your Let's Encrypt SSL cert and keys
+  _...so that you are using TLS/SSL as you should be_
+* Setting that cert to auto renew
+  _...via a systemd service, not a hacky crontab or script_
+* Installation and configuration of Nginx
+* Installation and configuration of Ghost
+  _...using sqlite3 and not MySQL or MariaDB with is unneeded complexity IMHO_
+* Setting up Ghost to be managed by systemd
+  _...and not pm2 or screen or some other less reliable mechanism_
+* Properly setting up email support on the system
+* Some troubleshooting guidance
+* Backing everything up

+---

 ## Install the server

-### [1] Install the latest Fedora Linux server
+### [0] Install the latest Fedora Linux server

-HowTo Deploy and Configure a Minimalistic Fedora Linux Server: <https://github.com/taw00/howto/blob/master/howto-deploy-and-configure-a-minimalistic-fedora-linux-server.md>
+Follow the instructions for "HowTo Deploy and Configure a Minimalistic Fedora Linux Server" found here: <https://github.com/taw00/howto/blob/master/howto-deploy-and-configure-a-minimalistic-fedora-linux-server.md>

-### [2] Install additional packages
+### [1] Install additional packages

 ```
 # Stuff I like
 sudo dnf install vim-enhanced screen -y
-# Development-ish and App-related stuff
+# Development-ish and app-related stuff
 sudo dnf install nginx nodejs node-gyp make certbot -y
 ```

-Note:  `certbot` is the _Let's Encrypt_ client, so you can set up SSL to work with your domain.

-### [3] Obtain an SSL (TLS) certificate

-**Point your domain at your new server**
+### [2] Purchase a domain name and configure DNS at your registrar

+Gandi.net is one of my current favorite registrars, but there are many.
+Purchase a domain, for example, `example.com`.
+And for the purposes of this article, we'll also assume your blog is `blog.example.com` and your system's IP address is `123.123.123.12`.

-Visit your domain registrar and point your domain at your system's IP address.
+Once purchased, edit the DNS tables and point your domain at your new server.
 The DNS record would look something like: `blog A 1800 123.123.123.12`

 If you want the raw domain to route there, then `@ A 1800 123.123.123.123`

+### [3] Obtain an SSL (TLS) certificate

+Note: `certbot` is the _Let's Encrypt_ client that is used to generate the appropriate TLS certificate for your domain.

 **Fetch your SSL keys and install them on the system**

 ```
-# In this example, TLS will function correctly if you route these
+# In this example, example.com, www.example.com, and
-# three domains to this IP address.
+# blog.example.com all will be routable, securely, to this IP
 sudo certbot certonly --standalone --domains example.com,www.example.com,blog.example.com --email john.doe@example.com --agree-tos --rsa-key-size 2048
 ```

-Note: If you already have nginx or another webserver running on this host, you will have to pause it before running certbot and then start it up again.
-I.e., `sudo systemctl stop nginx` ...then execute the above command, and then... `sudo systemctl start nginx`
+Note: If you already have nginx or another webserver running on this host, you may have to pause it before running certbot and then start it up again.
+I.e., `sudo systemctl stop nginx` ..._then execute the above command, and then_... `sudo systemctl start nginx`

-This will populate this directory: `/etc/letsencrypt/live/example.com/`
+Certbot will populate this directory: `/etc/letsencrypt/live/example.com/`

 **Setup certbot to auto-renew**